 Steven lives with his father and his mother.
-At home, duties include caring for children, making beds and running errands.
+He is responsible for caring for children, making beds and running errands.
 His father is sometimes employed and his mother maintains the home.
 There are 4 children in the family.

 Steven lives on the plains of Sampaloc Manila, home to approximately 300,000 residents.
 Typical houses are constructed of cement or wood floors, wood walls and galvanized iron or wood roofs.
 The most commonly spoken language is Tagalog.